Skip to main content

 1) The Acquisition Strategy

-The first step in the M&A process is creating a good acquisition strategy!
-This requires the acquiring company to have a clear idea of what goals they want to achieve from the acquisition – expand product lines or gain access to new markets.
+The first step in the M&A process is creating a good acquisition strategy.
+This requires the acquiring company to have a clear idea of what goals it wants to achieve from the acquisition—expanding product lines or access to new markets.

 Here are some questions to ensure a successful acquisition strategy: